openvinotoolkit/openvino/samples/c/hello_nv12_input_classification/README.md

 ## Building

-To build the sample, please use instructions available at [Build the Sample Applications](../../../docs/OV_Runtime_UG/Samples_Overview.md) section in Inference Engine Samples guide.
+To build the sample, use the instructions available at [Build the Sample Applications](../../../docs/OV_Runtime_UG/Samples_Overview.md) section in Inference Engine Samples guide.

 ## Running

-To run the sample, you need specify a model and image:
+To run the sample, you need to specify a model and image:

-- you can use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from the Open Model Zoo.
+- you may use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from the Open Model Zoo.
 The models can be downloaded using the [Model Downloader](@ref omz_tools_downloader).
-- you can use images from the media files collection available at https://storage.openvinotoolkit.org/data/test_data.
+- you may use images from the media files collection available at https://storage.openvinotoolkit.org/data/test_data.

 The sample accepts an uncompressed image in the NV12 color format.
 To run the sample, you need to convert your BGR/RGB image to NV12.
-To do this, you can use one of the widely available tools such as FFmpeg\* or GStreamer\*.
+To do this, you may use one of the widely available tools such as FFmpeg or GStreamer.
 The following command shows how to convert an ordinary image into an uncompressed NV12 image using FFmpeg:

 ```sh